Intel forecasts disappointing revenue; shares fall

-(Reuters) - Chipmaker Intel Corp (INTC.O) forecast revenue and gross margins for this quarter that disappointed investors, sending its shares down 2.7 percent in extended trading.
+(Reuters) - Chipmaker Intel Corp (INTC.O) forecast current-quarter revenue and gross margins that disappointed investors, sending its shares down more than 2 percent in extended trading.

-Revenue from its mainstay PC business fell about 3 percent to $8.9 billion in the fourth quarter from the prior quarter, raising doubts about a long-anticipated recovery of the personal computer business.
+Revenue from its mainstay PC business fell about 3 percent to $8.9 billion in the fourth quarter from the third, raising doubts about the expected recovery of the personal computer business.

-Global PC shipments fell 2.4 percent in the fourth quarter of 2014, according to research firm IDC, capping three years of declines.
+Global personal computer shipments fell 2.4 percent in the fourth quarter of 2014, according to research firm IDC, capping three years of declines.

-That was not as bad as expected, raising hopes among some investors that the PC market is starting to stabilize, but Intel did not deliver any spirited talk about a recovery on Thursday.
+That was not as bad as expected, raising hopes among some investors that the PC market is starting to stabilize.

-“In 2015 we’re predicting kind of flat, nothing spectacular but stable, is how I would call it,” Intel Chief Financial Officer Stacy Smith told Reuters in an interview.

-Despite the tepid PC market, Intel is targeting revenue growth this year in the “mid-single digit percentage points”, which Smith said would be helped by faster growth in providing chips for data centers and Internet-connected gadgets.

-Optimism over a PC recovery has propelled Intel’s stock up 16 percent in the past three months, compared with a 7 percent gain for the S&P 500, to levels not seen since 2001.
+That optimism has helped drive Intel’s stock up 16 percent in the past three months, compared with a 7 percent gain for the S&P 500, to levels not seen since 2001.

 In the light of that, Wall Street was hoping for more encouraging figures.